I love these simple slow cooker pork chops, that silky tomato sauce is the perfect foil for the juicy tender chops!

 They offer a rich savoury umami element to the sauce that I describe as being “meaty”.

 They essentially break down and melt into the sauce too.
-As a result, any picky eaters will not know they are there apart from asking what the secret of the sexy sauce is!
+As a result, any picky eaters will not know they are there apart from asking what the secret of the amazing sauce is!

 How to Cook Pork Chops in a Slow Cooker.